 Building Access: Access to the building is limited to the 5th Street entrance.
 Employees have access to City Hall from the basement breezeway.
 The 4th Street entrance is closed, and access under the concrete roof canopy surrounding the building is restricted.
 The entrance limitations are due to the deterioration of the concrete roof canopy which is showing signs of aging including the spalling of the concrete.
 Over the years, moisture has seeped into the 1500 ton concrete structure causing the rebar within the concrete to rust and deteriorate.
 The structure also is deflecting, or sagging, nearly nine inches at its corners.

 Phase I Rehabilitation Project: The City of Paducah has in place an Architecture and Engineering contract with Marcum Engineering for the first phase of City Hall rehabilitation.
-Phase IA will include the rehabilitating and improving of City Hall’s roof, concrete overhang (canopy), façade, heating and cooling systems, and windows.
+Phase IA includes the rehabilitating and improving of City Hall’s roofing membrane, concrete overhang (canopy) through steel beam stabilization of roof cantilevers, façade, heating and cooling systems, skylights, windows, and exterior doors.
 The estimated cost for design services and construction along with a construction contingency is approximately $4.9 million.
-The goal is to complete the design and bidding process so that the construction for Phase I can begin early in 2018.
-The estimated cost for design services and construction along with a construction contingency is approximately $4.9 million.
-The goal is to complete the design and bidding process so that Phase IA construction can begin early in 2018.
+A contract also was approved January 23, 2018, with A&K Construction in the amount of $4,293,781 for the project.
+The contractor began working March 4, 2018.
 Funds have been identified for the project using a combination of anticipated historic tax credits, the remaining funds from the City Hall visioning and design project with RATIO, and reserve funds from the General Fund and Solid Waste Fund.

 The City of Paducah is pleased to receive the notification from the Kentucky Heritage Council that City Hall located at 300 South 5th Street is now listed on the National Park Service's National Register of Historic Places.
 City Hall was nominated under Criterion C which focuses on the design, architecture, and construction of the building.
 The National Park Service officially listed City Hall on July 13, 2017.
 (View ‘Weekly List for July 14, 2017’ at http://www.nps.gov/history/nr/nrlist.htm to see listing.)